ministryofjustice/opg-digideps/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have updated documentation (Confluence/ADR/tech debt doc) where relevant
 - [ ] I have added tests to prove my work
+- [ ] I have checked my work for potential security issues and refered to the [OWASP top 10](https://owasp.org/www-project-top-ten/)
 - [ ] The product team have approved these changes

 ### Frontend